dlt-hub/dlt/docs/website/docs/general-usage/http/rest-client.md

 #### HeaderLinkPaginator

-This paginator handles pagination based on a link to the next page in the response headers (e.g., the `Link` header, as used by GitHub).
+This paginator handles pagination based on a link to the next page in the response headers (e.g., the `Link` header, as used by GitHub API).

 **Parameters:**